-12 Years of Homelab Evolution: From Seedbox to 252TB
+12 Years of Homelab Evolution: From Seedbox to Massive Storage

-12 Years of Homelab Evolution: From Seedbox to 252TB
+12 Years of Homelab Evolution: From Seedbox to Massive Storage

 I've been running a homelab for over 12 years now.

-What started as a Raspberry Pi running seedbox scripts has evolved into a multi-site infrastructure with 252TB of storage, distributed compilation clusters, and a custom Linux distribution.
-Along the way, I’ve broken things spectacularly, learned painful lessons, and accidentally built something that actually works.
+What started as a Raspberry Pi running seedbox scripts has evolved into a multi-site infrastructure with massive storage, distributed compilation clusters, and a custom Linux distribution.
+Along the way, I've broken things spectacularly, learned painful lessons, and accidentally built something that actually works.

 This is the timeline.